matteobtt/esp32-weather-epd/README.md

 - Configuration moved to a non-versioned JSON file which is processed by a Python script to generate C++ defines.
 - Added Open-Meteo weather source.
 - Added 11ms delay after sensor power up because it wasn't working.
+- Full degree unit in indoor and feels like temperature.

 ---